 1. Total Your Expenses

-This is the time to get real and bare all of your financial laundry.
+This is the time to get real and bare all of your financial laundries.
 Pull out the past year’s bank statements, receipts and bills, including intermittent charges like insurance, auto and home repair and gifts.
 Also include incidental expenses, many of which you may pay for with cash.

 On their own, minor charges seem insignificant, but they add up quickly.
 Get a true total of your spending by keeping a financial journal for a month and recording what you spend on miscellaneous items like coffee, quick meals and tips.